Caring for dogs in hot weather

 As overheating progresses even more serious symptoms of heat stroke can develop including disorientation, staggering, weakness or collapsing and ultimately seizures, organ failure or death.

-If you suspect your dog might have heat stroke, seek advice from your vet immediately.
+If you suspect your dog might be overheating or have heat stroke, seek advice from your vet immediately.
 It is vital to start the process of cooling your dog down as quickly as possible.
-Wetting the dog’s coat with cool water and using a fan are ideal as a starting point.
+Wetting the dog’s coat with cool water and using a fan is ideal as a starting point.

-How do I keep my dog cool in the car?
+How to keep a dog cool in the car